Running Apps Locally

 $ heroku config:get CONFIG-VAR-NAME -s >> .env

 file to source control.
-It should only be used for local configuration.
+Only use it for local configuration.
 Update your .gitignore

 file to exclude the .env